Dr. Dre’s ‘The Chronic’: A 4/20 deep dive into the album that changed hip-hop forever

 In a more linear sense, ‘The Chronic’ provided a springboard for many to flourish.
 While Snoop Dogg is an obvious one to point out, Daz and Kurupt had a pretty successful run as Tha Dogg Pound, as did Nate Dogg before his death in 2011, featuring on songs by 50 Cent, Fabolous and Ludacris, with many considering him one of the greatest hook singers of our time.

-Then there’s Warren G. Aside from him having a mammoth hit in his own ‘Regulate’, an iconic tale of LA street life, he played a huge role in keeping the lights on at legendary hip-hop label Def Jam Records after sales of his debut album ‘Regulate…G Funk Era’ injected some much needed revenue into the then financially struggling industry giant.
+Then there’s Warren G. Aside from him having a mammoth hit in his own ‘Regulate’, an iconic tale of LA street life, he played a huge role in keeping the lights on at legendary hip hop label Def Jam Records after sales of his debut album ‘Regulate…G Funk Era’ injected some much needed revenue into the then financially struggling industry giant.

 “A lot of people owe their career to this album,” Sway points out.
 “There would be no Kendrick Lamar if it wasn’t for ‘The Chronic’.
 There would be no Game, no YG, no Nipsey Hussle.”

 Dre shaped LA’s present and future with ‘The Chronic’.
-But more than that, he made the naysayers who thought hip-hop lacked substance sit up and take notice, alerting them to a simple fact: this was no passing fad.
+But more than that, he made the naysayers who thought hip hop lacked substance sit up and take notice, alerting them to a simple fact: this was no passing fad.

 Released via Death Row Records/Entertainment One, you can now stream Dr. Dre’s ‘The Chronic’ across all platforms here.